Scientific Name

 How to Grow and Care

 These succulents are not particularly fast-growing and will only rarely need repotting.
-In the spring, repot Aloes tipping over their pots or have ceased growing.
+In the spring, repot Aloes that are tipping over or have ceased growing.
 Use a fast-draining potting mix with one-third sand or pebbles.
-When repotting a larger plant, dividing the root ball carefully is possible.
+When repotting a larger plant, dividing the root ball can be done carefully.
 Some varieties of Aloe will send off offsets that can be potted independently.

 Learn more at How to Grow and Care for Aloe.